vishxrad/boctor/README.md

 ## Contributing
 Contributions are welcome!
 Please submit a pull request with your changes and a brief description of your contribution.

-## License
-Boctor is licensed under the MIT License.
-See LICENSE for details.